 The BKN utility token will have two fundamentally different and well-defined stages: the pre-issuance and the public sale.

-The objective of the pre-issuance stage is to allocate BKN utility tokens to future STO issuers and different groups of people who trust in Brickken’s vision.
+The objective of the pre-issuance stage is to allocate BKN utility tokens to future Security Token Offering (STO) issuers and different groups of people who trust in Brickken’s vision.

 The public sale will be conducted after the pre-issuance period has ended.